cockroachdb/docs/v22.1/security-reference/encryption.md

 - To prevent key reuse with the same encryption parameters (after encrypting many files).
 - To reduce the risk of key exposure.

 Store keys are specified by the user and must be rotated by specifying different keys.
 This is done by restarting each node and setting the `key` parameter of the `--enterprise-encryption` flag to the path to the new key, and `old-key` to the previously used key.
-For an example, see [Changing encryption algorithm or keys](encryption.html#changing-encryption-algorithm-or-keys).
+For an example, see [Changing Encryption Type](#changing-encryption-type).

 Data keys will automatically be rotated at startup if any of the following conditions are met: